 - Increasing Kesko brand awareness.

-- Efficiency of marketing and advertising campaigns – half of all the users of the SmartCart application got special push notifications, 25% of buyers followed the recommended routes to the places with advertised goods.
+- The efficiency of marketing and advertising campaigns – half of all the users of the SmartCart application got special push notifications, 25% of buyers followed the recommended routes to the places with advertised goods.
 The conversion of such marketing tools reached 6%.

 The project of ‘smart’ carts was realized in the first pilot shops together with the Navigine team.
 After developing the most suitable layout of beacons Bluetooth low energy and setting the algorithms, the retailer got a possibility to install the customer location mapping software in other shops on his own.

 Furthermore, thanks to the advanced experience of Navigine specialists, the client can use general settings for all shops and also decrease expenses and time spent on additional maintenance.
-At present the client has a possibility to implement this system without any additional costs.
+At present, the client can implement this system without any additional costs.